Public Health

 Biostatistics

 Ph.D. students in biostatistics (BIS) have the choice of two pathways: the Biostatistics Standard Pathway and the Biostatistics Implementation and Prevention Science Methods Pathway.
-Students in the Biostatistics Standard Pathway are required to take a minimum of sixteen courses and students in the Implementation and Prevention Science Methods Pathway are required to take a minimum of fifteen courses (not including BIS 525, BIS 526, BIS 699, and EPH 600).
+Students in the Biostatistics Standard Pathway are required to take a minimum of sixteen courses and students in the Implementation and Prevention Science Methods Pathway are required to take a minimum of fifteen courses (not including BIS 525, BIS 526, BIS 699, and PUBH 600).
 Course substitutions must be identified and approved by the student’s adviser and the DGS.
 Students funded by specific fellowships may be subject to additional requirements and should discuss this with their adviser.
+Additionally, all first-year students must participate in an online Public Health Primer course the summer before their first term.

 Core Requirements for Both Pathways